• Skip to primary navigation

 Music and Movement

-Singing and dancing is fun way to improve concentration, co-ordination, balance, spatial awareness, and communication.
+Singing and dancing is a fun way to improve concentration, co-ordination, balance, spatial awareness, and communication.
 It is included in our daily routine through spontaneous games outdoors and also through group times.
 Using movement at group times allows children to regulate their bodies and be active participants in their learning.

 Using music at group times ignites children’s learning across many areas, and teaches rhythm, beat, turn taking, popular culture and songs from around the world.
 Visiting shows and excursions complement our in-house music and movement learning.

-SPOT
+SPOT (Girinya Program)

 ‘Ninganah No More’ Aboriginal Language Program